clg-du/r-crash-course/lectures/lecture_07/lecture_07.md

 ## [2,]    2    4    6
 ```

-Notice how the matrix is displayed with rows and columns.
-The elements are
+Notice how the indexing is displayed in the output.
+The selected rows and
-labeled with their row and column indices.
-This makes it easy to see the
-structure of the matrix and the values of the elements.
+columns are highlighted in the output to make it clear which elements are
+being accessed.
+[1,] indicates the first row, and [2,] indicates the second
+row, and so on.
+The columns are labeled with their indices. [,1] indicates
+the first column, and [,2] indicates the second column, and so on.

 ## Accessing elements of a matrix